 On the other hand there are those who always contradict and complain to demonstrate that they are not yes sayers.
+However, if the person in charge is an autocrat speaking ones mind can have severe repercussions.

 Then the defenders who are protective of themselves, members of their own department or whatever is important to them.
 On top of it, the ones looking after number one will say whatever it takes to further themselves.